 Fringe: Agent Amy Jessup appeared in the first two episodes of season two, and hasn’t been seen or mentioned since.
 This could be attributed to fan anxiety that Jessup would replace Olivia Dunham, who started the season comatose.

-Game of Thrones: Despite being one of Robb Stark's key supporters (and the first to declare him King in the North in the season one finale), Greatjon Umber is conspicuously absent from seasons two and three due to the actor portraying him being unable to appear due to scheduling conflicts.
+Despite being one of Robb Stark's key supporters (and the first to declare him King in the North in the season one finale), Greatjon Umber is conspicuously absent from seasons two and three because the actor portraying him was unable to appear due to scheduling conflicts.
+Season six finally reveals that he was Killed Offscreen.

-This fate befell many characters including their dog Mr. Needles, Accident Amy, Randy, and George's long lost sister Linda.
+Many, many characters, including the dog Mr. Needles, Accident Amy, Randy, and George's long lost sister Linda.

 Linda most likely stayed away from George due to the revelations of how she was put up for adoption and how her birth family is, mixed with George's father-in-law's failed attempt at romancing her.